Grumbel/rfactortools/FAQ.md

 The `.sfx` file defines which sounds are used, in some mods the file path needs to be changed to include the mod name.

+## GameStockCar2013 crashes when starting the mod

+No idea, happens with a tiny handful of mods.